Non-Hermitian Fermi-Dirac Distribution in Persistent Current Transport

 In the field of open quantum systems, NH physics is instrumental in characterizing the dissipative nature of systems \cite{Kohler2005Driven,Datta2005Quantum,Landi2022Nonequilibrium}.
-The Lindblad formalism \cite{Lindblad1976Generators,Gorini1976Completely,Prosen2008Third,McDonald2023Third} provides routes to address system-reservoir interactions.
+The Lindblad formalism \cite{Gorini1976Completely,Lindblad1976Generators,Prosen2008Third,McDonald2023Third} provides routes to address system-reservoir interactions.
 By neglecting quantum jumps or focusing on Gaussian systems \cite{Minganti2019Quantum,McDonald2022Nonequilibrium,Song2019NonHermitian}, the dynamics is dictated solely by an effective NH Hamiltonian $\mathcal{H}_{\rm eff}$.
-The Green's function formalism presents an alternative path to $\mathcal{H}_{\rm eff}$ by integrating out external reservoirs $\mathbb{E}$ to include complex self-energies $\Sigma \neq \Sigma^\dagger$ \cite{Rickayzen1980Green,Economou2006Green,Wang2012Green,Odashima2016Pedagogical}.
-Although the spectral properties of $\mathcal{H}_{\rm eff}$ have been extensively explored, quantum many-body observables, such as the supercurrents in phase-biased superconducting-normal-superconducting (SNS) junctions shown in Fig.~\ref{Fig:SketchSpectrum}(a), are currently under active discussion.
-Existing approaches, such as the derivative of complex eigenvalues \cite{Cayao2023NonHermitian,Li2024Anomalous} and the expectation values obtained from the left-right (LR) or right-right (RR) eigenvectors \cite{Kornich2023CurrentVoltage}, often yield anomalies at EPs, calling for a microscopic approach to grasp the subtleties of the NH persistent current transport.
+The Green's function formalism presents an alternative path to $\mathcal{H}_{\rm eff}$ by integrating out external reservoirs $\mathbb{E}$ to include complex self-energies $\Sigma \neq \Sigma^\dagger$ \cite{Rickayzen1980Green,Economou2006Green,Wang2012Green,Odashima2016Pedagogical,Shen2018Quantum,Kozii2024NonHermitian}.
+Although the spectral properties of $\mathcal{H}_{\rm eff}$ have been extensively explored, quantum many-body observables \cite{Meden2023Mathcal}, such as the supercurrents in phase-biased superconducting-normal-superconducting (SNS) junctions shown in Fig.~\figref{Fig:SketchSpectrum}{a}, are currently under active discussion.
+Existing approaches, such as the derivative of complex eigenvalues \cite{Cayao2023NonHermitian,Li2024Anomalous} and the expectation values obtained from the left-right (LR) or right-right (RR) eigenvectors \cite{Kornich2023CurrentVoltage}, often yield anomalies at EPs \footnote{We adopt the LR/RR-basis definition in Ref.~\cite{Kornich2023CurrentVoltage}, where the electron density is anomalous at EPs, and the PT-symmetric Hamiltonian is distinct from $\mathcal{H}_{\rm eff}$ studied in this Letter within the context of open quantum systems \cite{Meden2023Mathcal}.}, calling for a microscopic approach to grasp the subtleties of the NH persistent current transport.

-In this work, we provide a resolution to this conundrum grounded on a NH Fermi-Dirac distribution associated with the biorthogonal single-particle eigenstates.
+In this Letter, we provide a resolution to this conundrum grounded on a NH Fermi-Dirac distribution associated with the biorthogonal single-particle eigenstates.
 We find that the supercurrent $I(\phi)$ in an SNS junction biased by a phase $\phi$ and coupled to reservoirs is given by (in units of $e/\hbar$):